RasaHQ/rasa/docs/core/knowledge-bases.rst

    unfeaturized slots to your domain file: ``knowledge_base_objects``, ``knowledge_base_last_object``, and ``knowledge_base_last_object_type``.
    The slots are used internally by ``ActionQueryKnowledgeBase``.
-   If you keep the default action name, those slots will be added automatically for you.
+   If you keep the default action name, those slots will be automatically added for you.

-You also need to make sure, to add a story to your stories file that includes the intent `query_knowledge_base` and the action `action_query_knowledge_base`.
+You also need to make sure, to add a story to your stories file that includes the intent ``query_knowledge_base`` and the action ``action_query_knowledge_base``.
 For example:

 .. code-block:: md